 Single Use Plastics:

-An example of Single Use Plastics would be items such as carrier bags, plastic can holders and plastic bottles, all of which are polluting our planet and oceans.
-So mainly items which could be loosely related to Packaging.
+An example of Single Use Plastics would be items such as carrier bags, plastic can holders and plastic bottles, items which can be loosely related to packaging, all of which are polluting our planet and oceans.
 These items can be harmful to our wildlife and if they do not end up in the oceans, they could end up in Landfill.

 Most UK Councils now offer household recycling and separating for many of these kind of items, you may now simply be used to putting your plastic bottles into one box, and your cans and cardboard into another, and by doing this, you are helping to keep these items out of landfill and away from the oceans.